gilben1/shTab/README.md

 ## Contributing to the Project
 Follow the instructions and forms shown in [CONTRIBUTING.md](./CONTRIBUTING.md).

+## Permissions
+The extension requires the following browser permissions to function properly:

+- bookmarks
+    Needed for the importing of bookmarks into destinations
+- downloads
+    Needed for the downloading of the exported settings json
+- history
+    Needed to remove the new tab page itself from history
+- storage
+    Needed to save persistent settings into local storage

 ## License
 This software is licensed under the [Mozilla Public License 2.0 (MPL-2.0).](./LICENSE)